 What about you?

 Stuart Wilde never did venture to Shanghai.
 But I did.
 I lived and worked in the greater China region for a dozen years, sampling many of the graces and vices of the exotic Far East.
 I often thought of Wilde’s mystical teacher’s advice that he should not travel to Shanghai.
 In retrospect I cannot help but wondering if “Shanghai” was a metaphor for something else, as the often cryptic world of spiritual guidance can muddle the literal and the symbolic.
-In the 1920s Shanghai was one of the world’s great centres of hedonism – with its rampant materialism, unbridled sexual energy and opium-induced drug culture (and similarly again today).
+In the 1920s Shanghai was one of the world’s great centres of hedonism – with its rampant materialism, unbridled sexual energy and opium-induced drug culture.
 Was ”Shanghai” a literal warning – or a metaphor for the pull of that most alluring and exotic of temptresses, the human ego?

 Rest in peace, Stuart Wilde, teacher to us all.